HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 ### Your first Panto demo
 In your Unity Scene, add a cube using `GameObject -> 3D Object -> Cube`.
 Attach the `Player` component to this cube.
 It should now follow the movement of the Upper Panto Handle.
+You can find more sample scenes to get insprired by [here](https://github.com/HassoPlattnerInstituteHCI/SampleDualPantoScenes).

 ### Testing your app
 There are two ways to test your app: